udaybhaskar717/End-to-End-DataScienceProject/README.md

-# End-to-End Data Science Project: Comprehensive Workflow
+# Wine Quality Prediction Using Machine Learning

-Welcome to the **End-to-End Data Science Project: Comprehensive Workflow** repository.
+Welcome to the **Wine Quality Prediction Using Machine Learning** repository.
 This project demonstrates a structured approach to implementing, validating, and deploying machine learning solutions, showcasing expertise in all stages of the data science lifecycle.

 ## Project Overview